GET IN TOUCH

 Step 1: Pre-Levy Notice Requirements

-The department must give taxpayers a final notice at least 10 days before enforcement begins.
+Michigan Treasury notifies taxpayers at least 10 days before a levy is sent to the financial institution.
 This document explains the amount owed, outlines taxpayer rights, and warns of upcoming levy enforcement.
 It offers a final chance to pay or arrange a settlement.
-If ignored, the levy process moves forward quickly, often without additional extensions or accommodations.
+If ignored, the levy process moves forward, often without additional extensions or accommodations.

 Step 3: Levy Service on Financial Institution

-The levying officer delivers the warrant to the financial institution.
-Once served, the bank is legally required to freeze the taxpayer’s accounts.
-During this period, funds become inaccessible to the account holder.
+Michigan Treasury serves the levy on the financial institution.
+Once served, the bank is legally required to freeze the taxpayer's accounts and send the funds being held to the Department.
 The financial institution must follow state law and comply with every instruction.
-Ignoring the order is not an option, as compliance is strictly enforced.
+Compliance is strictly enforced.

 After the transfer, the Michigan Department applies the seized funds to the outstanding liability.
-Payments are applied first to the tax principal, then penalties, interest, and collection costs.
 If the full balance is not covered, the debt remains active and continues to accrue charges.
 Additional levies or other collection actions may occur until the balance is fully satisfied.

 Scope of a Bank Levy

-A Michigan bank levy can capture significant sums depending on the taxpayer’s account balance and outstanding liability.
-The amount seized includes principal, penalties, interest, and fees.
+A Michigan bank levy can capture significant sums depending on the taxpayer's account balance and outstanding liability.
+The amount seized includes principal, penalties, interest, and fees, including a warrant cost per levy served.

 Levy Coverage and Limits

-- Total balance owed: The levy may seize funds up to the complete tax debt, including penalties, interest, and warrant costs owed to the Michigan Department.
+Total balance owed — The levy may seize funds up to the complete tax debt, including penalties, interest, and costs owed to the Michigan Department.

-- Excess account balance: If the account balance exceeds the tax liability, only the minimum amount required to pay debt will be withdrawn and applied.
+Excess account balance — If the account balance exceeds the tax liability, only the amount required to satisfy the debt will be withdrawn and applied.

 Exemptions from Levy

-- Social security benefits: Federal law protects social security benefits, including supplemental security income, from levy enforcement unless combined with non-exempt deposits.
+Social security benefits — Federal law generally protects social security benefits, including supplemental security income, from levy enforcement.

-- Unemployment compensation: State law exempts unemployment benefits, meaning funds cannot be used to satisfy unpaid taxes through a bank levy.
+Unemployment compensation — State law exempts unemployment benefits from being used to satisfy unpaid taxes through a bank levy.

-- Workers’ compensation: Payments related to workplace injuries are exempt, preventing enforcement against funds needed to cover essential medical recovery.
+Workers' compensation — Payments related to workplace injuries are generally exempt, preventing enforcement against funds needed to cover essential medical recovery.

-- Public assistance: Certain federal payments, such as welfare or child support assistance, are exempt under the Internal Revenue Code and state law.
+Public assistance — Certain federal payments, such as welfare or child support assistance, are exempt under applicable federal and state law.

 Stopping or Reversing a Levy

-Once a Michigan bank levy begins, taxpayers can still prevent seizure or obtain a levy release order.
+Once a Michigan bank levy begins, taxpayers can still take steps to prevent seizure or request a levy release.
 Acting quickly is essential to protecting financial stability.

 Immediate Actions to Take

-- Contact the Department: Call the Michigan Department immediately to discuss options once you receive notice, ensuring the levy process may be delayed.
+Contact the Department — Call the Michigan Department immediately to discuss options once you receive notice, as early action may help delay or stop the levy process.

-- Gather records: Prepare bank statements, other documents, and a complete financial statement to demonstrate financial hardship and request an enforcement modification.
+Gather records — Prepare bank statements and other supporting documents to demonstrate financial hardship and request an enforcement modification.

 Full Payment Option